Waterfalls, sea caves, and wildlife. Tasman Island cruises have it all. Get off the walking trails and onto the water for this unique experience!

 The final stop before returning to shore is Tasman Island.
 Made of the same towering dolerite columns as the mainland cliffs, it is hard to believe it was once inhabited.
 A lighthouse keeper and their family used to call this remote place home.

 The island rises around 300 metres above the sea so getting to the top has its challenges.
-During storms, the residents attached themselves to ropes to move between the buildings.
-This was so the gales didn’t blow them off the edge of the island.
+During storms, the residents attached themselves to ropes to move between the buildings so the gales couldn’t blow them off the edge of the island.

 It is one of those places where all you can do is scratch you head in amazement.
 How they ever managed to construct a lighthouse and homes on top of this seemingly impossible to access island is beyond me.
 There were no helicopters back then!
 It is a great monument to the ingenuity of past generations, and it was fitting end to the cruise.